Yannibigeyes/n-queens-problem-Standard-BT-BT_w_FC-Iterative-Repair/README.md

 # n-queens-problem-Standard-BT-BT_w_FC-Iterative-Repair

 ## Notes
 I'm the creator of this repo.
 This project is finished in a Robot Motion Planning course in Georgia Tech.
-All the codes were written by me, and I own the complete copyright.
+All the codes were written by me, and I have the complete copyright.

 ## Environment
 Python 3.6